zhenning/riak_wiki/pages/Riak/Concepts/MapReduce-Search-2i-Comparison.md

 [[MapReduce]] is used to perform ad-hoc queries and transformations on known sets of key.
-While full bucket MapReduce is supported, it's expensive and should not be used sparingly in production environments.
+While full bucket MapReduce is supported, it's expensive and should be used sparingly in production environments.
 It should be noted that [[Link-walking|Links#Link-walking]] is powered by MapReduce.

 ## Riak Search